 While the research isn’t very strong, there is some evidence that ACV may also help lower cholesterol, and high cholesterol is associated with erectile dysfunction (Hadi, 2021).

-How to take ACV
+How to take apple cider vinegar

-- Dilute one or two tablespoons in an 8 oz glass of water
+- Dilute one or two tablespoons in an 8-oz glass of water.

-- Eat pickled vegetables made with ACV like onions, beets, or cucumbers
+- Eat pickled vegetables made with ACV, like onions, beets, or cucumbers.

 Apple cider vinegar contains acetic acid, which can trigger digestive problems like stomach pain or acid reflux (aka heartburn).

 Because ACV is highly acidic, it can also erode tooth enamel.
 To decrease that risk, rinse your mouth with plain water after consuming ACV.
-Avoid brushing your teeth for 30 minutes after taking it so you don’t scrub the acid into your enamel.
+Avoid brushing your teeth for 30 minutes after taking it, so you don’t scrub the acid into your enamel.
 This is generally a good rule after consuming other acidic drinks like coffee, tea, or soda.

-- Beheshti, Z., Chan, Y. H., Nia, H. S., Hajihosseini, F., Nazari, R., Shaabani, M., et al. (2012).
+- Beheshti, Z., Chan, Y. H., Nia, H. S., et al. (2012).
 Influence of apple cider vinegar on blood lipids.
 Life Science Journal-Acta Zhengzhou University Overseas Edition, 9(4), 2431-2440.
 Retrieved from https://www.researchgate.net/profile/Hamid-Sharif-Nia/publication/260311324_Influence_of_apple_cider_vinegar_on_blood_lipids/links/00b7d530bb6f074e4b000000/Influence-of-apple-cider-vinegar-on-blood-lipids.pdf

-- Bratu, O., Oprea, I., Marcu, D., Spinu, D., Niculae, A., Geavlete, B., et al. (2017).
+- Bratu, O., Oprea, I., Marcu, D., et al. (2017).
 Erectile dysfunction post-radical prostatectomy – a challenge for both patient and physician.
 Journal of Medicine and Life, 10(1), 13–18.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5304365/

-- Hadi, A., Pourmasoumi, M., Najafgholizadeh, A., Clark, C., & Esmaillzadeh, A. (2021).
+- Hadi, A., Pourmasoumi, M., Najafgholizadeh, A., et al. (2021).
 The effect of apple cider vinegar on lipid profiles and glycemic parameters: a systematic review and meta-analysis of randomized clinical trials.
 BMC Complementary Medicine and Therapies, 21(1), 179. doi:10.1186/s12906-021-03351-w.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8243436/

 - Johnston, C. S., Kim, C. M., & Buller, A. J. (2003).
-Vinegar Improves Insulin Sensitivity to a High-Carbohydrate Meal in Subjects With Insulin Resistance or Type 2 Diabetes.
+Vinegar improves insulin sensitivity to a high-carbohydrate meal in subjects with insulin resistance or type 2 diabetes.
 Diabetes Care, 27(1), 281-282. doi:10.2337/diacare.27.1.281.
 Retrieved from https://care.diabetesjournals.org/content/27/1/281

 - Khezri, S. S., Saidpour, A., Hosseinzadeh, N., & Amiri, Z. (2018).
 Beneficial effects of Apple Cider Vinegar on weight management, Visceral Adiposity Index and lipid profile in overweight or obese subjects receiving restricted calorie diet: A randomized clinical trial.
 Journal of Functional Foods, 43, 95-102. doi:10.1016/j.jff.2018.02.003.
 Retrieved from https://www.sciencedirect.com/science/article/abs/pii/S1756464618300483

-- Koehn, J., Crodel, C., Deutsch, M., Kolominsky-Rabas, P. L., Hösl, K. M., Köhrmann, M., et al. (2015).
+- Koehn, J., Crodel, C., Deutsch, M., et al. (2015).
 Erectile dysfunction (ED) after ischemic stroke: association between prevalence and site of lesion.
 Clinical Autonomic Research, 25(6), 357–365. doi:10.1007/s10286-015-0313-y.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/26374302/

-- Kondo, T., Kishi, M., Fushimi, T., Ugajin, S., & Kaga, T. (2009).
+- Kondo, T., Kishi, M., Fushimi, T., et al. (2009).
 Vinegar intake reduces body weight, body fat mass, and serum triglyceride levels in obese Japanese subjects.
 Bioscience, Biotechnology, and Biochemistry, 73(8), 1837–1843. doi:10.1271/bbb.90231.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/19661687/

-- Kouidrat, Y., Pizzol, D., Cosco, T., Thompson, T., Carnaghi, M., Bertoldo, A., et al. (2017).
+- Kouidrat, Y., Pizzol, D., Cosco, T., et al. (2017).
 High prevalence of erectile dysfunction in diabetes: a systematic review and meta-analysis of 145 studies.
 Diabetic Medicine, 34(9), 1185–1192. doi:10.1111/dme.13403.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/28722225/

-- Liatis, S., Grammatikou, S., Poulia, K. A., Perrea, D., Makrilakis, K., Diakoumopoulou, E., et al. (2010).
+- Liatis, S., Grammatikou, S., Poulia, K. A., et al. (2010).
 Vinegar reduces postprandial hyperglycaemia in patients with type II diabetes when added to a high, but not to a low, glycaemic index meal.
 European Journal of Clinical Nutrition, 64(7), 727–732. doi:10.1038/ejcn.2010.89.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/20502468/

-- Luu, L. A., Flowers, R. H., Kellams, A. L., Zeichner, S., Preston, D. C., Zlotoff, B. J., & Wisniewski, J. A. (2019).
+- Luu, L. A., Flowers, R. H., Kellams, A. L., et al. (2019).
 Apple cider vinegar soaks [0.5%] as a treatment for atopic dermatitis do not improve skin barrier integrity.
 Pediatric Dermatology, 36(5), 634–639. doi:10.1111/pde.13888.
 Retrieved from https://pubmed.ncbi.nlm.nih.gov/31328306/

 - Maiorino, M. I., Bellastella, G., & Esposito, K. (2014).
 Diabetes and sexual dysfunction: current perspectives.
 Diabetes, Metabolic Syndrome and Obesity: Targets and Therapy, 7, 95–105. doi:10.2147/DMSO.S36455.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3949699/